Internship Opportunities with the Atlanta Film Society

 Basic Requirements for all Interns:

-• Interns should be energetic, outgoing and enjoy working with the public.
-Interns should have excellent written and oral communications skills, phone manners and organizational abilities.
+• Interns should be energetic, outgoing, and enjoy working with the public.
+Interns should have excellent written and oral communication skills, phone manners, and organizational abilities.

-*Internships are unpaid but free membership is granted.
+*Internships are unpaid, but college credit and a free ATLFS membership are granted.

 • Interns should be Mac & PC literate